Ice cream season!

 - When the mixture is cold, cover with plastic wrap and freeze for 2-3 hours.

 Try it and we’re sure that you won’t regret it!
-Trust us, we’re a professional London caterer, who offers office catering and office deliveries for any events, office meetings, breakfasts, working lunches.
+Trust us, we’re a professional London caterer, who offers office catering and office deliveries for any events, office meetings, breakfasts and working lunches.